 * Talk to your family about an escape plan if a fire were to ever break out in your home.
 Talk about where you’d escape from and where you’d meet everyone once you’re out.

 * Ensure that all of your smoke alarms work.
 In over 60% of house fire deaths, the families did not have working smoke alarms.

 Preparing For and Preventing a House Fire

-* Teach your children about what a smoke alarm does and what it sounds like.
-Make sure that they know what to do when/if it were to ever go off.
+- Teach your children about what a smoke alarm does and what it sounds like.
+Know what to do when/if it were to ever go off.

 Read all about what happens when you try to do that stunt right here.

 * Keep all flammables away from the stove.
 This includes oven mitts, hand towels, clothing, and plastic.

 * Keep your pets off of the stove and counters.
 This will help prevent anything from falling onto the burners and catching fire as well as your pet from getting hurt.